Ggeffrard/TCPdump-Network-Traffic-Analysis/README.md

 <img width="783" height="412" alt="Screenshot 2026-06-11 095255" src="https://github.com/user-attachments/assets/623bc71e-d2be-4241-b805-92aa2b18f26a" />

+Step 2.
 Used the tcpdump -D command to display the interfaces available for packet capture and verify the interface selected for the lab:

 sudo tcpdump -D

 <img width="751" height="288" alt="Screenshot 2026-06-11 095329" src="https://github.com/user-attachments/assets/182181c9-d96f-4eee-8a91-287c251ebf5a" />

+This command will also allow you to identify which network interfaces are available.
+This may be useful on systems that do not include the ifconfig command.

 # Inspect Network Traffic with TCPdump